 At the State Level

-NJ residents can now pre-register for the COVID vaccine.
+NJ residents should pre-register for the COVID vaccine.
 Note that when you register for a vaccine, this does not mean that you are making an appointment.
 You will be notified when appointments are available.

 State of NJ call center – residents can call for vaccine information and appointments.
 That number is 855-568-0545.

 For the latest information on vaccine safety, when vaccinations will become available, and other updates, residents are urged to routinely check the NJ Department of Health COVID-19 vaccination website.

 At the County Level

 Morris County residents should register with Atlantic Health to receive their notifications about COVID-19 vaccine appointment availability.